davidmigloz/langchain_dart/packages/openai_dart/README.md

 final answer = res2.choices.first.message.content;
 // The weather in Boston right now is sunny with a temperature of 22°C
 ```

+You can enable Structured Outputs for your tools by setting `strict: true` in your `FunctionObject` definition.
+Structured Outputs ensures that the arguments generated by the model for a tool call exactly match the JSON Schema you provided in the tool definition.

 **Function calling:** (deprecated in favor of tools)